alisonpezzott/powerbi-legado/dax/text-in-parentheses.md

 <br></br>

-### 7. Also its's possible use this syntax on a measure with a small correction, adding a aggregation funcion to the source.
+## 7. Also its's possible use this syntax on a measure with a small correction, adding an aggregation funcion to the source.

 ```dax
 Extracted Text =